IlaySalem/mqtt/README.md

 # mqtt
 MQTT client (subscriber/publisher) library.
-This library is actually a fork of QtMqtt, but presents as an odinary library (not Qt module, as it was in original).
-Example is presented in example.h
+This library is actually a fork of QtMqtt, but presented as a regular library (not a Qt module as it was in the original).
+An example is provided in example.h